Code-Hex/White-MobileTerminal/README.md

 Supports ios versions from 7.0 to  8.1 !!

 Changed UI(Cooler than before).
-Fixed some issues(restart subprocesses).
+Fixed some issues(for example: problems when restarting subprocesses).
 Completely removed the black line on the screen.
 (This problem is only solved in white mobile terminal for now.)
 Added fonts setting controller!!
-Added theme setting controller!!
+Added themes setting controller!!
 I've prepared 10 types of fonts and limitless color themes :D

 #License